data-for-change/anyway/docs/CONTRIBUTING.md

 **Logging**

 Do not use `print` for messages in Python code!
-Instead, use the `logging` class.
+Instead, use the `logging` module.
 Remember that log messages are very helpful for debugging server issues, so add as much information as you can.

 **Unit Tests**